openmod/openmod-docs/content/development-guide/localization.md

 `new { Actor = Actor, Amount = amount }` sets the arguments for the translations.

-We now need to add a new translation to the `translations.yaml`:
+Finally add the translation to the `translations.yaml`:
 ```yaml
 commands:
   awesome: "{Actor.DisplayName} is {Amount}x awesome!"